StudyFrenchSpanish

 What is best for you may not be suitable for others since everyone has a different purpose.

-Likewise, there’s no better or best language to study.
+Likewise, there’s no better or better language to study.

 The best one depends on your goal.